cwkosman/cherin-food-blog/content/recipes/salted-caramel-macaroons.md

 ![Close up of salted caramel macaroons with caramel drizzle](/assets/_dsc0850_adjust.jpg "salted caramel macaroons with caramel drizzle ")

 The first time we made macaroons, was as a dessert addition to our family's Passover dinner.
-After some searching on the internet and cookbooks, Jenn Segal's [Coconut Macaroons recipe](https://www.onceuponachef.com/recipes/coconut-macaroons.html) stuck out to us.
+After some searching on the internet and different cookbooks, Jenn Segal's [Coconut Macaroons recipe](https://www.onceuponachef.com/recipes/coconut-macaroons.html) stuck out to us.
 We love her easy to follow step-by-step approach and inclusion of very useful photos.
-We made Jenn's macaroons a handful of times, before experimenting with modifications.
+We made Jenn's macaroons a handful of times, before experimenting with our own modifications.

 Macaroons are a great dessert for keeping kosher for Passover and serving after meat meals, with the option to remove the heavy cream while making the caramel.
-They're also great with coffee in the morning.
+They're also nice addition to your regular coffee in the morning.